microsoft/aerial_wildlife_detection/doc/setup_db.md

 ```

-4. Setup the database schema.
+## Setup the database schema.
 We do that using the newly created user account instead of the postgres user:

 ```
     python projectCreation/setupDB.py
 ```

+## Cleanup

-5. If you wish you can remove the AIde code base (and Python environment) from the database server now, unless the server hosts any other AIde module.
+If you wish you can remove the AIde code base (and Python environment) from the database server now, unless the server hosts any other AIde module.